libp2p/specs/pubsub/gossipsub-wip.md

 message IDs that we have observed recently.
 The value of "recently" is determined by the [parameter](#parameter) `seen_ttl`, with a reasonable default of two minutes.
-This value should be chosen to approximate the propagation delay in the overlay with a healthy margin.
+This value should be chosen to approximate the propagation delay in the overlay, within a healthy margin.

+The `seen` cache serves two purposes.
+In all pubsub implementations, we can first check the `seen` cache before forwarding messages to avoid wastefully republishing the same message multiple times.
+For gossipsub in particular, the `seen` cache is used when processing an [`IHAVE` message](#ihave) sent by another peer, so that we only request messages we have not already seen before.

-In the go implementation, the `seen` cache is provided by the pubsub framework and is omitted from the `mcache`, however other implementations may wish to combine them into one data structure.
+In the go implementation, the `seen` cache is provided by the pubsub framework and is separate from the `mcache`, however other implementations may wish to combine them into one data structure.

 ## Topic Membership

 ## Control Messages